 - Does your family know whom to contact in the event of an emergency?

 Here are some great tips for once you begin boot camp.
-Follow them and you'll be in good shape to pass!
+Follow them, and you'll be in good shape to pass!

 The basic rule of thumb is that recruits should be seen and not heard.
-Another way of putting it: when it comes to your Drill Instructors, don't speak until spoken to.
+Another way of putting it: When it comes to your drill instructors, don't speak until spoken to.

-Don't argue with your Drill Instructors, EVER!
-There is no way on earth that you will win, and it will no doubt cost you in terms of extra PT.
+Don't argue with your drill instructors.
+EVER!
+There is no way that you will win, and it will cost you in terms of extra PT.
 In the battle of wills, they hold a decidedly unfair advantage.

 You will live, eat, sleep, fight and die as a team.
 The sooner you learn to work as a team, the sooner life will get better for you.
 Boot camp is about being part of the team; individuals are weeded out and swiftly taken care of.
-You need to be focus on the "WE" aspect of everything you do.
+You need to focus on the "we'' aspect of everything you do.

-7. Break the Rules at Your Own Risk There are very few rules (no smoking, no going to the movies, no drinking alcohol, etc.) unique to Boot Camp, but they do expect you to follow them.
-Failure to do so may convince the military that you are not worth wasting time or resources on.
-At the very least you will find yourself poorer financially and more invigorated physically.
+Very few rules (no smoking, no going to the movies, no drinking alcohol, etc.) are unique to boot camp, but they expect you to follow them.
+Failing to do so may convince the military that you are not worth the time or resources.
+At the very least, you will find yourself poorer financially and more invigorated physically.

-Just about everything you will do in Boot Camp has a purpose, even if that purpose is nothing more than to confuse you.
-There will come times when you will want to question why you are doing something, which, in your opinion, is stupid and a waste of your time.
-Boot Camp is a one-size-fits-all method and so it never sits well with anyone, so just suck it up and remember point #5.
+Just about everything you will do in boot camp has a purpose, even if that purpose is nothing more than to confuse you.
+There will come times when you will want to question why you are doing something, which, in your opinion, is stupid and a waste of time.
+Boot camp is a one-size-fits-all method, and so it never sits well with everyone.
+Suck it up and remember point No. 5.